Assessing What We Really Need To Lose To Catch UpUK classroom scene demonstrating assessing what we really need to lose to catch up in practice

 The pandemic forced us to confront the shortcomings of traditional education and highlighted the need for a more relevant, human-centred approach.
 By embracing change and prioritising the skills that truly matter, schools can prepare students for a future filled with uncertainty and opportunity.

 Consider how we typically measure 'loss' in mathematics.
-We panic when Year 6 pupils struggle with long division, yet these same students can calculate complex probabilities in their favourite video games or manage virtual economies with millions of users.
+We panic when Year 6 learners struggle with long division, yet these same students can calculate complex probabilities in their favourite video games or manage virtual economies with millions of users.
 The real question isn't whether they've lost mathematical thinking; it's whether we're measuring the right mathematical competencies for their futures.

 The pandemic forced us to question fundamental assumptions about teaching and learning.
 Now, as schools settle into new routines, we must identify which pre-2020 practices no longer serve our students.
 The courage to abandon outdated methods is just as important as adopting new ones.